 I’ve also been reading about minimalizing… it’s pretty trendy right now too.
 I’ve never been a minimalist, I’ve been a collector.

 But I’m tired of having stuff these days.
 I want to have the bare minimum.
 That’s really easy to say, but hard to actualize.
-I think about the downsizing that I’m trying to do – you know, we had a house that was 3000 ft² and on and off over 16 years, between two and eight people lived in it.
-One time all eight of us lived there at the same time and you know even with eight people living in it wasn’t crowded at all.
+I think about the downsizing that I’m trying to do – we had a house that was around 3000 square feet and on and off over 16 years, between two and eight people lived in it, and even when eight of us lived there it wasn’t crowded at all.

-Each time someone moved in and out, a few boxes were left in the basement, in the closets… and I was/am a collector myself, plus there was all the art supplies and pieces of art, so the house had a lot of stuff in it.
+But every time someone moved in and out, a few boxes were left in the basement and in the closets… and I was/am a collector myself, and there was all the art supplies and pieces of art, so the house had a lot of stuff in it.

-And then we moved to a house that is a bit smaller than 800 ft².
-A house that didn’t have room for more than 10 pieces of furniture (bed, 2 nightstands, bookcase, media cabinet, couch, end table, a small table, a small desk, and Wes’ leather chair).
+And then we moved to a house that is a bit smaller than 800 square feet.
+A house that barely has room for ten pieces of furniture (bed, two nightstands, bookcase, media cabinet, couch, end table, a small dining table, a small desk, and Wes’ leather chair).
 All the furniture in this house would have fit in one room of our old house with room to spare.

 Everything that we didn’t bring with us, we put out on the boulevard to give away.
 And there was lots and lots of it.
-Days and days of dragging stuff down (or up) the stairs, through the house, out the door and onto the lawn.
-And still we ended up filling over half of a 4-car garage with stuff that I couldn’t part with.
-Granted, some of that is large tools (radial arm saw, planer, bandsaw, two lapidary saws, two tile saws, a metal saw, a welder, and a rolling tool chest) that were too valuable to just give away.
+Days and days of dragging stuff down (or up) the stairs, through the house, out the door, and onto the lawn.
+And we still ended up filling over half of a 4-car garage with stuff that I couldn’t part with.
+Granted, some of that is large tools (radial arm saw, table saw, planer, band-saw, two lapidary saws, two tile saws, a metal saw, a welder, and a rolling tool chest) that were too valuable to just give away.

-I had the idea that I’d participate in the 100-mile yard sale this year, with thoughts of getting rid of a lot of the stuff I couldn’t quite part with last summer.
-Well, with the 60+ inches of snow since January, and the surgery, and the furnace and plumbing issues, and, and, and… I’ve only addressed a tiny fraction of the stuff I would need to sort out for a sale.
+I had the idea that I’d participate in the 100-mile yard sale this year, with thoughts of getting rid of a lot of the stuff I couldn’t quite part with before.
+Well, with the COVID canceling of things, and the job search (because I was COVID-downsized)… I’ve only addressed a tiny fraction of the stuff I would need to sort out for a sale.

 I’m sure part of it is that I HATE yard sales.
 Hate them.
 Hate the idea of them.
 I may be a snob about it, but I feel like my time is too valuable for the return.
 I should find someone who loves them and tell them they can have most, if not all, the proceeds, if only they will prep and run the sale.

 I don’t want to just pitch stuff.
 There is a lot of stuff that others would get good use out of.
 And I need to keep the tools, the camping gear, the bikes, and much of the art supplies.
-And the books.
+And books.
 Oh, my gawd, the books.
-When we moved, we reduced our library by at least a third and there’s still around 2000 books.
-There’s 40+ years of bibliophile book collecting in that garage.
+When we moved, we reduced our library by at least a third and there are still around 2000 books out there.
+There are decades of bibliophile book collecting in that garage.

-And then there was all the energy it took and is still taking when I think about what’s out in the garage – the mental, emotional and physical energy of dealing with all the things.
+And then there was all the energy it took (and is still taking) when I think about what’s out in the garage – the mental, emotional, and physical energy of dealing with all the things.
 As well as all the visceral dislocation that comes with really thinking about parting with the things.

-For now I just have to figure out how to get rid of all the stuff… anyone interested in having a get together later this spring or early summer?
+For now, I just have to figure out how to get rid of all the stuff… anyone interested in having a get-together when it is safe?
 I’ll fire up the pizza ovens.
 We’ll sort out the garage.
 You can take things home with you.